Keno's ROLLING STONES Web Site

 *Old Ratings vs. New Ratings

-The old ratings that you see here were from back in 1998 when I first rated the album for this site.
-Since time does change one's point of view, I decided to listen to and rate this album again, doing so in late 2005.
-Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here.
+The oldest ratings that you see here are from back in 1998 when I first rated the album for this site.
+Since time does change one's point of view, I decided to listen to and rate the album again, doing so in late 2005.
+In April, 2018, 20 years after the first ratings were made, I rated all of the songs for a third time.
+Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here in both 2005 and 2018.

 To add your own review go here.